-Canada is one of the worst countries for women—by women, I am referring to both White and Colored women.
+Canada is one of the worst countries for women—I am referring to both White and Colored women.
 Before I start talking about why I feel that Canada is unsafe for colored women, I must point out the case of the White Canadian women.
-My comment is based on conversations that I had with 3 White Canadian women.
+My comment is based on conversations that I had with a couple of White Canadian women.
 They were all very silent, dismissive, and submissive about their ongoing abuse.
 I feel they were treated worst than animals by their partners or colleagues; and, then they initially chose to keep quiet due to the lack of support by their family and community.

 Saying this, I must now point to the fact that the condition of the Colored women is waaaayyyy worse than that of the White women.
 For example, White women are more likely to be given a job during a co-op or after a co-op; and, the Colored women are very likely to struggle for month or even years before they are offered a real job.
 Abuse that takes place against the Colored women gets easily hushed because 1) some of these women are new to Canada and thus are not aware of how things work in Canada; 2) some of these women are young; 3) some of these women have very challenging circumstances so complaining against abuse means allowing their children or siblings to be further injured; 4) some of these women have hidden or visible disabilities; 5) abuse usually takes place in a gang setting where women are brainwashed by more than one individual; 6) some of the victims do not trust anyone because their abusers used to make them trust them; and, 7) some of the victims do not want to use the Canadian system to escape because they have read on credible media outlets how abuse is taking place in religious and academic places as well as workplaces.